 Although many African countries are now enjoying economic growth, few of the benefits are being felt by the majority of the population and businesses.
 An initiative involving national and international partners from the political sphere, the private sector and civil society aims to change all that by helping around 190,000 people in Africa to achieve higher incomes, creating more than 57,800 jobs and improving the business performance of 41,000 companies by the end of 2023.

-There is enormous potential in sub-Saharan Africa: the region has a young and growing population, it is rich in raw materials and natural resources.
+There is enormous potential in sub-Saharan Africa: the region has a young and growing population and is rich in raw materials and natural resources.
 Skilled workers are in great demand in the region thanks to investment in the energy and commodities sectors as well as in the required infrastructure.
 This has created a great opportunity for sustainable economic development.
 But skilled workers are in short supply in many areas, which means that contracts are often awarded to foreign companies.
 At the same time, half the population living south of the Sahara are either underemployed or work in the informal sector without fixed contracts and reliable wages.

-Last update: November 2017
+Last update: January 2021